pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - audio support in AR Quick Look
     - AR coaching
     - last but not least, Minecraft coming to i*OS playable in real world thanks to ARKit.
 Players can even 'jump into' the game field
+- *RealityKit*, a new framework for easier integration of 3D modeling into apps
+- *Reality Composer* app
+    - a fast and easy way to create 3D models
+    - WYSIWYG editor
+    - Coming to iOS and macOS
 - *SwiftUI*, a new declarative UI framework, featuring:
     - drag-n-drop support
     - built-in inspector